fbpx

 Family Support

-While Mother’s Day is usually a time to celebrate, it can be a painful occasion if your mother step-mother, mother figure or child has died.
+While Mother’s Day is often a time to celebrate, it can also be a painful occasion if your mother, stepmother, mother figure or child has died.

-As Mother’s Day approaches, the family support team at Prospect Hospice offers advice on coping with your grief.
+As Mother’s Day approaches, we asked our family support team at Prospect Hospice for some advice on coping with your grief.

-“Meaningful days like Mother’s Day can intensify emotions and feelings if you are bereaved and this is a natural response of grieving.
+“Meaningful days like Mother’s Day can intensify emotions and feelings if you’re bereaved and this is a natural response of grieving.

-“Everyone will have their own special way in which they will remember their mum, step-mum, mother figure (such as a grandmother or an older sister) or child on Mother’s Day and each person’s experience of loss will be different and unique to them.
+“Everyone will have their special way in which they’ll remember their mum, step-mum, mother figure (such as a grandmother or an older sister) or child on Mother’s Day, and each person’s experience of loss will be different and unique to them.

-“Some ways to remember your loved one on Mother’s Day could be by looking at a photograph of them, lighting a candle, writing down your thoughts and feelings in a card or cooking their favourite food.
+“Some ways to remember your loved one on Mother’s Day could be by looking at a photograph of them, visiting one of their favourite places, writing down your thoughts and feelings in a card, or cooking their favourite food.

 “A lasting way to remember someone is to make a memory box where you put in treasures that remind you of that special person.”